Last updated: July 2026

 Do Wedding Officiants Need a License in Florida?

 What you should carry to any ceremony is proof of your authority to officiate.
 For ordained ministers, that means your ordination certificate or a letter of good standing.
-For notary publics, it’s your active notary commission.
-Some county clerks may ask for documentation when you file the signed marriage certificate, and it’s better to be prepared.
+For notaries public, it is your active notary commission.
+Some county clerks may ask for documentation when you file the signed marriage certificate, and it is better to be prepared.

-In over eight years of officiating, I’ve never been asked by a Florida county clerk to produce my ordination credentials at filing.
+In over eight years of officiating, I have never been asked by a Florida county clerk to produce my ordination credentials at filing.
 But I carry a copy every time.
 Why?
-Because the one time you don’t bring it is the one time they’ll ask.
-It’s also worth knowing that different counties may have slightly different filing procedures, so if you’re getting married in Lee County (Fort Myers, Cape Coral, Bonita Springs) versus Collier County (Naples, Marco Island), the clerk’s office may handle things a bit differently.
+Because the one time you do not bring it is the one time they will ask.
+It is also worth knowing that different counties may have slightly different filing procedures, so if you are getting married in Lee County (Fort Myers, Cape Coral, Bonita Springs) versus Collier County (Naples, Marco Island), the clerk’s office may handle things a bit differently.

 How Do You Choose the Right Wedding Officiant?

 Knowing who can officiate is one thing.
 Finding the right person to lead your ceremony is another.
-According to a WeddingWire survey, 87% of couples say the ceremony is the most meaningful part of their wedding day.
+For most couples, the ceremony is the emotional heart of the whole day, the few minutes everyone remembers years later.
 That makes your choice of officiant one of the most personal decisions in your planning process.

 Here are some things to consider: